yxj0312/docs/Vue3/Vue 3 Reactivity.md

   return new Proxy(target, handler)
 }

+// Walk through the codes
-let product = reactive({ price: 5, quantity: 2 })
-let total = 0
+// 1.
+Our reactive function returns a proxy into our product object. let product = reactive({ price: 5, quantity: 2 }) let total = 0

+// 3. it will run track(product, 'price')
+// 4.
+And inside the targetMap, it will create new mapping
+// for product with the value of being a new depsMap
+// and this will map the price property to a new dep,
+// which is a set of effects,adding our total effect to the set.

+// 5.
+Then we'll call product.quantity, which is another get request, we call the track(product, 'quantity')
-let effect = () => {
+//  This will access the dep map for our product, and map our quantity product, to a new dep set with our effect. let effect = () => {
   total = product.price * product.quantity
 }

-effect()
+// 2.
+When we here  try to get price effect()

-console.log('before updated quantity total = ' + total)
+// 6.
+Then we'll print out our total to the console which is ten, console.log('before updated quantity total = ' + total)
-product.quantity = 3
+// 7.
+Then we'll set quantity equal to 3. which we'll call trigger(product, 'quantity'), which then runs the stored effect. product.quantity = 3
+// 8.
+Then we run console.log(total) and it comes out to 15!
 console.log('after updated quantity total = ' + total)
 ```

 Notice how we no longer need to call trigger and track because these are getting properly called inside our get and set methods.
 Running this code gives us:

 before updated quantity total = 10